makersacademy/rps-challenge/README.md

 1)run ruby app.rb from rps-challenge directory in terminal.

-2) Visit localhost:4567 and fill in your name.
+2) Visit localhost:4567 and fill in your name & click submit.

+3) User's name should now be displayed.

+4) User should now be able to play a move.

+5) When user plays a move the game will display what they played, what move the computer played and the result of the round.

+6) Best of 3?
+User can then play another round by hitting the play again button!